filipeoliv02/filipeoliv02/README.md

-- 👋 Hi, I’m @filipeoliv02
+- 👋 Hi, I am Filipe Teixeira
-- 👀 I’m interested in Software Engineering, Linux and Mechanical Keyboards
+- 👀 I am interested in Software Engineering, Linux and Mechanical Keyboards
-- 🌱 I’m currently learning C# and Java
-- 💻 C, Cpp, C#, Java
+- 💻 C, C++, C#, Java

 <!---
 filipeoliv02/filipeoliv02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.